plummer/astro-docs/README.md

 1. Ensure vuepress is set up correctly (<https://vuepress.vuejs.org/>)
 2. Run `vuepress build src` to build a static site
 3. Commit any changes
-4. Run `deploy.sh` to publish the static site.
+4. Run `sh deploy.sh` to publish the static site.

 ## Testing
 1. You can use any static server to test the built site locally